bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-11-29-newsletter.md

-  can define the states, what triggers events, and the rules for moving between them, and the `State` interface will encapsulate behavior, handle events, and determine terminal states, while daemon adapters handle side effects like broadcasting transactions and sending peer messages.
+  can define the states, what triggers events, and the rules for moving between them, and the `State` interface will encapsulate behavior, handle events, and determine terminal states, while daemon adapters handle side effects like broadcasting transactions and sending peer messages. {% assign timestamp="1:26:22" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="31122,7852,7740,7719,2935,3137,8337" %}